-A trip to Big Woody Island isn’t complete without snapping an instagram-worthy moment at the Middle Bluff lighthouse.
+A trip to this special spot isn’t complete without snapping an instagram-worthy moment at the Middle Bluff lighthouse.
 In 1866, two identical lighthouses were built on the island which enabled ships to enter the Hervey Bay region at night.
 While both lighthouses aren’t open for business anymore, they still remain standing on the island.

 Did we mention some picturesque sandy beaches?
 South of Middle Bluff Lighthouse you’ll find a stunning beach named “Jeffery’s Landing”.
 This little spot was used as a base for mapping work by Commander James Jeffery of the Royal Navy in 1863.